 (a) Queue structure.
-We implemented O-DCF as an overlay MAC on legacy 802.11 hardware using our C-based software platform, which requires protocol implementation on top of MadWiFi device driver [32].
+We implemented O-DCF as an overlay MAC on legacy 802.11 hardware using our C-based software platform, which requires protocol implementation on top of MadWiFi device driver [34].
 Due to a limited memory size of legacy network interface card (NIC), we implement CQ and MAQ at the user space level.
 Note that the scheduling from MAQ to IQ is not an actual packet transmission to the media.
-To minimize the temporal gap between the service from MAQ and the actual transmission, we reduce the buffer limit of IQ to one through a device driver modification.
+To minimize the temporal gap between the service from MAQ and the actual transmission, we reduce the buffer limit of IQ to a small value (e.g., 10) through a device driver modification.
+Note that timely ack transmissions are still maintained by our O-DCF implementation, since those are processed immediately at the firmware of 802.11 hardware without being enqueued into MAQ and IQ.

 (b) O-DCF scheduler and parameter control.
-A scheduler in O-DCF schedules packets enqueued at MAQ to send them into the 802.11 hardware, as shown in Fig. 1.
+A scheduler in O-DCF schedules the packets enqueued at MAQ to send them into the 802.11 hardware, as shown in Fig. 1.
 Whenever IQ in 802.11 becomes empty, the scheduler in O-DCF is notified by a system call such as raw socket function and determines the next packet to be enqueued into IQ, by comparing the lengths of multiple per-neighbor MAQs.
-Meanwhile, the scheduler maintains CSMA parameters, such as CW, AIFS, and NAV values, for each MAQ's HOL (Head-Of-Line) packet.
+Meanwhile, the scheduler maintains CSMA parameters, such as CW, AIFS, and NAV values, for each MAQ's HOL packet.
 To facilitate packet-by-packet parameter control, we piggyback such parameters into the header of HOL packet, so that the modified driver can interpret and set them in the TXQ descriptor of an outgoing packet for the actual transmission.

 (c) Long data transmission.
 When packet aggregation is not supported in legacy 802.11 hardware, as in our real testbed, such as 802.11a/b/g, we take the following approach.
 The O-DCF scheduler assigns different arbitration inter-frame spaces (AIFSs) and CWs for packets inside the specified transmission length.
-Since AIFS defines a default interval between packet transmissions and the smallest CW indicates the shortest backoff time, this provides a prioritization for back-to-back transmissions until the given transmission length expires.
+Since AIFS defines a default interval between packet transmissions and the smallest CW indicates the shortest back-off time, this provides a prioritization for back-to-back transmissions until the given transmission length expires.
 Further, we exploit the network allocation vector (NAV) option that includes the time during which neighbors remain silent irrespective of sensing.
 This guarantees that even interfering neighbors unable to sense (due to, e.g., channel fluctuations) do not prevent the transmission during the reserved transmission length.